rootstrap/blog/content/How an engineer can be your best partner.md

   - Processing data so you can take more time on your business instead of the product development

 And honestly depending on the level of expertise of the engineer I can continue providing good reasons to work with one of them.
-So my recommendation for you is to look for a complete engineer, not just a developer.
-That will help you look at your business from more points of view
+So my recommendation for you is to look for a well-rounded engineer, not just a developer.
+That will help you look at your business from more points of view.

 ## Conclusions